scimerc/genimpute/README.md

 ## Authors

-Written by Francesco Bettella and Florian Krull loosely based on a deCODE genetics protocol adapted by Sudheer Giddaluru.
+Written by Francesco Bettella and Florian Krull based on a deCODE genetics protocol adapted by Sudheer Giddaluru.